Monitor your GitHub Repos with Docker and Prometheus

 Navigate to Create GitHub Token where we will create a token for this project.

-- Provide the token a description.
+- Provide the token with a description.

-- Select scopes, our project only requires the
+- Select scopes: our project only requires the

 repo

-permissions. - Click the generate token button
+permissions. - Click the generate token button.

 Edit the docker-compose.yml file with your favorite editor.
 Scroll to the end of the file where you will find the metrics